etijskens/wip/docs/user-guide.md

 If the config file does not exist, which is typically the case the first time you execute `wip init`, `wip` prompts you to supply your name, your e-mail address and your GitHub username, and creates a new file to store the supplied info.
-If the file exists, but has missing fields, the user is prompted to supply them, but the file is **not** updated.
+If, on the other hand, the file exists, but has missing fields, the user is also prompted to supply them, but the file is **not** updated.
 When a new GitHub username is supplied, `wip` also prompts the user to supply a **GitHub personal access token**.
 This is a kind of password for accessing your GitHub account.
 It enables `wip` to automatically create a remote GitHub repository to store and backup you work.
-The personal access tokens you provide are always copied to `$HOME/.wiptools/<github_username>.pat`, where `<github_username>` is taken from the `github_username` field in the `config.json` file.
+The personal access tokens you provide are always copied to `$HOME/.wiptools/github_{github_username}.pat`, where `github_username` is taken from the corresponding field in the `config.json` file.

 When you create a new project `wip` automatically creates a remote GitHub repository for the project.
 This is highly recommended, as this gets you a secure backup of your code